 Children no longer play physical outdoor games, preferring to play computer games and to use mobile phones and other electronic devices.

-A cartoon about child development, play, outdoor activities, exercise, passive entertainment
+A cartoon about child development, play, outdoor activities, exercise, passive entertainment.

 Cartoon about advice on how to live your life.

-Only watch the news once a day
+Life coach advice – only watch the news once a day.